310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 {% endbubble %}

 {% bubble Mao %}
 When you know a lot about something, it means you can talk a whole lot about it, right?
-And besides, you’ll be able to manage this through your love for mascots alone!
+And besides, you’ll be able to manage this through your love for yuruchara alone!

 I’m cheering you on, so break a leg out there, Takamine~♪
 {% endbubble %}